glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

     c.
 If the round is even, add the previous round's result to digest C (for round 0, add digest A instead).
     d.
 If the round is not a multiple of 3, add the salt to digest C.
     e.
 If the round is not a multiple of 7, add the password to digest C.
     f.
-If the round is even, repeat step b.
+If the round is even, add the password to digest C.
     g.
-If the round is odd, repeat step c.
+If the round is odd, add the previous round's result to digest C (for round 0, add digest A instead).
     h.
-Finish MD5 digest C for the round; this is the result for this round.
+Use the final value of MD5 digest C as the result for this round.

 17. Transpose the 16 bytes of the final round's result in the following order: ``12,6,0,13,7,1,14,8,2,15,9,3,5,10,4,11``.